mina98/CV/readme.md

 - Using knowledge graphs to enhance the effectiveness and scalability of LLM-based solutions.
 - Managing and maintaining server rooms and workstations for computational experiments.

+##### Leadership and Academic Contributions
+- **Chair of Parallel Session:**
+  - 2024 IEEE International Conference on Future Machine Learning and Data Science (FMLDS).

+- **Reviewer Roles:**
+  - Neural Computing and Applications (2024).
+  - NILES Conference (2024).
+  - Nile University Undergraduate Research Forum (2023, 2024).

+- **Seminars and Workshops:**
+  - Delivered workshops on using LaTeX for thesis writing, including graphing, equations, and presentations.
+  - Spoke on AI trends and developments during a panel hosted by DeepLearning.AI.

 ---